jdupl/lancoder/README.md

 lancoder
 ============

-A cross-platform render cluster for x264-x265 encodings using FFmpeg designed for portability and ease of set-up.
+Lancoder is a cross-platform render cluster for various video encodings.

+It uses FFmpeg as the encoder and is designed for portability and ease of set-up.

-Lancoder allows video and audio encoding on multiple machines and is controlled by a simple web interface.
+Lancoder allows video and audio encoding over multiple machines in a local network, controlled by a simple web interface.

-Currently under development but releases are mostly stable (still in alpha).
+Currently under development but releases are mostly stable (still in alpha/beta stage).

 ### Features
-* x264 and x265 encoding
+* x264, x265, VP8, VP9, Theora video encoding
+* Opus, Vorbis, Speex, AAC, MP3, DTS, FLAC (and more) audio processing
-* 2 pass and 1 pass VBR encoding, CRF encoding
+* 2 pass and 1 pass VBR encoding or CRF encoding
 * Batch processing of directories
 * Audio processing with many tracks
 * Stream copy

-### Features (in developpement)
+### Development
+* Allow output in an other container than MKV
+* Choose audio tracks from input
 * Subtitles automuxing from source
-* WebM compiliance with VP8 and VP9
 * DVD and bluray folder structure ripping (no encryption)

 ---